DomWilliams0/name-needed/.planning/active.md

 * [ ] investigate flashing shadows when a lot of terrain updates happen
 	* probably because occlusion changes are queued for next tick
 	* doesnt happen in release mode
+* [ ] world or camera changes between restarts on world with same seed
+* [ ] fix random entity placement on planet